Skip to main content

 Farm to School

-Information about California’s Farm to School for School Nutrition Program operators, including background, funding opportunities, best practices, trainings, resources, food safety, policy, compliance guidelines, and contact information.
+Information about California’s Farm to School for Child Nutrition Program operators, including background, funding opportunities, best practices, trainings, resources, partners, food safety, policy, compliance guidelines, and contact information.

 Overview

-Schools that implement F2S programs demonstrate an increased offering of fruits and vegetables, positive cafeteria atmosphere, school wellness policy adherence, improved morale, increased knowledge of local food, increased meal participation, and more.
-Furthermore, students who participate in F2S programs have increased fruit and vegetable consumption and physical activity levels, increased knowledge about the food system, demonstrate a willingness to try new and healthy foods; choose healthier options in the cafeteria and at home, and have an overall improvement in both grades and test scores for grades K–12.
+F2S programs are good for communities, schools and students.
+F2S programs support a positive cafeteria atmosphere, increase meal participation, and help build a stronger connection to the environment.
+Students who participate in F2S programs have increased: fruit and vegetable consumption, physical activity levels, and knowledge about the food system.
+They also show a willingness to try new and healthy foods, choose healthier options in the cafeteria and at home, and have improved grades and test scores.
+For more information on the research-based benefits of F2S, check out the National F2S Network’s The Benefits of F2S Factsheet.

 Background